lithops-cloud/lithops/docs/source/worker_granularity.rst

 management and optimizes the performance of your Lithops-based applications running on VM backends.
 As with CaaS, understanding the flexibility VMs provide is essential for effectively utilizing your compute resources.

-To customize the worker granularity, you have to edit your Lithops config and add the 'worker_processes' parameter into your backend section.
+To customize the worker granularity, you have to edit your Lithops config and add the ``worker_processes`` parameter into your backend section.
+The ``worker_processes`` config parameter is employed to define the number of concurrent sub-workers initiated within a single worker.
+To fully utilize the allocated resources for your containers, it is advisable to set this parameter to a value that matches or exceeds the number of CPUs in your container.
 For example:

 .. code:: yaml

-    code_engine:
+    gcp_cloudrun:
         ....
         worker_processes : 4

-The 'worker_processes' config parameter is employed to define the number of concurrent sub-workers initiated within a single worker.
+Alongside the ``worker_processes`` configuration parameter, it is possible to specify the ``chunksize`` parameter.
-Alongside the 'worker_processes' configuration parameter, it is essential to specify the 'chunksize' parameter.
-The 'chunksize' parameter determines the number of functions allocated to each worker for processing.
+The ``chunksize`` parameter determines the number of functions allocated to each worker for processing.

-By default, the 'chunksize' parameter is automatically configured to match the 'worker_processes.'
+By default, the ``chunksize`` parameter is automatically configured to match the ``worker_processes``.
 However, you have the flexibility to customize it by setting it to a higher value.
-For example, if you have 200 tasks to execute and you set 'worker_processes' to 4 and 'chunksize' to 8, this configuration will result in the initiation of 25 workers (instead of 50).
+For example, if you have 200 tasks to execute and you set ``worker_processes`` to 4 and ``chunksize`` to 8, this configuration will result in the initiation of 25 workers (instead of 50).
 Within each worker, 4 parallel sub-workers will start execution.
 Each worker will receive 8 tasks to process.
 The first 4 tasks will begin immediately since there are 4 available sub-workers per worker.
 Meanwhile, the remaining 4 tasks will be queued for execution as the initial tasks start to complete.

-To customize the 'chunksize' parameter, you have to edit your map() or map_reduce() calls and specify the desirde value, for example:
+To customize the ``chunksize`` parameter, you have to edit your ``map()`` or ``map_reduce()`` calls and specify the desirde value, for example:

 .. code:: python

     import lithops